The previous chapter may be found here.

 due to a large eruption in the Jemez area.

-The main exposures of the Chamita Formation are west of the road from Totavi to Espanola.
+There are extensive exposures of the Chamita Formation west of the road from Totavi to Espanola.
 Some of these are well exposed in road cuts just north of the turnoff at Totavi.

 Cuartales Member.
 35 53.351N 106 09.059W

 A little further north is an exposure of Vallito Member.

 You're looking here at a cross section of a river channel, full